pw4ever/tbnl/README.md

 blurb
 -----

+* [`am`](https://developer.android.com/tools/help/adb.html#am) and [`pm`](https://developer.android.com/tools/help/adb.html#pm) are powerful Android tools; you shall play with them if you have not done so.
+Yet, their code ([`am`](https://github.com/android/platform_frameworks_base/blob/master/cmds/am/src/com/android/commands/am/Am.java) and [`pm`](https://github.com/android/platform_frameworks_base/blob/master/cmds/pm/src/com/android/commands/pm/Pm.java)) are large chunks of Java, which are, in my opinion, quite verbose and not quite extensible.
+* Have you hacked [AOSP](https://source.android.com/) before?
+Do you miss the 6G+ downloads and 30G+ caches, with hour-long builds?
+I know I do not.
+* Have you wished that you could program Android system (in contrast or in addition to making apps) easier, without the pain of downloading/building AOSP, in something more succinct and expressive than Java, say, Clojure?

+TBNL helps you do these and more, to multiple Android devices at the same time, in an extensible fashion.

+Highlights.

 * Android **system** programming in Clojure, with [REPL](http://tryclj.com/) everywhere.
 * Easy deployment with [adb](https://developer.android.com/tools/help/adb.html) on real devices or emulators ([Genymotion](http://www.genymotion.com/) included).
 * No 6G+ downloads or 30G+ caches of [AOSP](https://source.android.com/).